RobertDober/Forwarder19/README.md

 ```

 Please note however that common patterns like this one can benefit of the provided
 helpers, in our case it is Integer.sum.
-As we do not want to be intrusive the helpers
-have to be requested explicitly.

 ```ruby
 require 'forwarder/helpers/integer/sum'